nattyright/fatelore-new/content/lore/4-factions/neo-holy-empire-2024-02-16.md

 ## Hierarchy

 Roughly 1000 executors operate worldwide at any given time.
-However, it’s important to note that not all of them bear the full qualifications associated with the title.
+However, it’s important to note that `not all of them bear the full qualifications associated with the title`.
 Only a small handful of them can genuinely be recognized as fully qualified executors.

 Below is a general breakdown of their internal structure: